-The Company does not recognise the provision for losses from the exploitation of assets.
+The group does not recognize the provision for losses from the exploitation of assets.

 Segment reporting

 Given that the Electromagnetica S.A. shares are traded on the Bucharest Stock Exchange and that it applies IFRS, it is presented in the annual financial statements as well as in the interim reports made according to IAS 34 - Interim Financial Reporting, information about the activity segments, about their products and services and about the main customers.